 This page is running a macro package for R hosted on a Shiny server.
 For weight, length, and body mass index, it calculates Z-scores and percentiles by pooling the WHO standard (0-5y) and reference (5-19y) data.
-For more detailed output, you can also use the original, age-specific WHO macros igrowup (0-5y) and who2007 (5-19y).
+For more detailed output (e.g. biologically implausible value flags, head circumference, and skin fold thickness), you should use the original, age-specific WHO macros igrowup (0-5y) and who2007 (5-19y).

 The sample.csv file shows the expected variable names and formats.
 Column order is immaterial, and additional columns are permitted.
 For assistance, please consult our step-by-step guide: Creating .csv spreadsheets .
 The identifier variable id must be unique for each observation.
 The LMS algorithm is based on exact age in months (agemons).
 The variable sex may be coded as M/F or m/f or 1/2 (1 = male); height is in cm, and weight is in kg.
 For 0-23 months, height refers to recumbent length (standing height + 0.7cm).
 For children ≥ 24 months, height refers to standing height (recumbent length - 0.7cm).
 Weight and BMI Z scores outside of the range [-3, 3] are calculated in units of SD23, the distance between Z=2 and Z=3 (or in the lower tail of the distribution, Z = -2 and Z = -3).